ban5104/claudecode/cc-best-practices.md

 Use the following principles to generate the execution plan:

 Pragmatic GitHub Workflow: Recommend a streamlined Pull Request (PR) strategy.
 The final merge into main must always be a PR.
-Recommend pushing after significant milestones to back up progress.

 Work Breakdown and Parallelization: Your primary goal is to structure the work efficiently.
 For independent tasks, recommend creating separate git worktrees.
-Each worktree must have its own new branch (git worktree add <path> -b <new-branch-for-worktree>).

 Constraint: If the user's prompt indicates they are already working within a git worktree, you must not recommend creating another worktree.
-In this scenario, all tasks should be planned sequentially on the same branch.

-Clarity for Novice Engineers: Provide a clear, actionable plan outlining the specific steps needed to create a high-quality Pull Request ready for the main branch.
+Clarity for Novice Engineers: Provide a clear, actionable plan outlining the specific steps needed to create a high-quality Pull Request.

 Agent Specialization: Your recommended process must assign tasks to the correct agent based on its defined purpose.

 Appropriate Workflow Selection: For each task, choose the most suitable development workflow (e.g., TDD or Traditional) and justify your choice.

 Main Branch Focus: Every plan must culminate in a successful merge to main.

+Scope is Limited to the Merge: Your responsibility ends once a Pull Request to the main branch is created.
+Do not provide instructions for post-merge activities like deployment or tagging.

+Assume Competence (No Hand-Holding): Assume you are mentoring a capable engineer.
+Avoid overly basic instructions (e.g., git status).
+Focus on the architectural plan.

+Generate a Process, Not a Report: Your output must be a generic workflow template, not a summary of the user's input.
+Steps should be abstract (e.g., "Verify performance metrics meet SLAs") not specific (e.g., "Verify 1000+ jobs/minute capability").
+The agent executing the plan has the specifics; you provide the process.

 PR Preparation Checklist